nrfconnect/sdk-nrf/doc/nrf/protocols/wifi/wifi.rst

 The infrastructure mode is by far the most common mode, where multiple stations (STAs) communicate with an access point (AP), identified through its service set identifier (SSID).
 In addition, multiple APs can be used to service a SSID in order to improve coverage, but any individual STA will only be connected to a single AP at any time.
 In the infrastructure mode, the AP is the network coordinator, using regular transmission of beacon packets for the purpose of coordinating all connected STAs.
-The most common variant of peer-to-peer mode used is Wi-Fi Direct.
+The most common variant of peer-to-peer mode used is Wi-Fi Direct®.

 Wi-Fi is an Internet Protocol (IP) based network, with every device (AP or STA) having a unique 48-bit MAC address.
 Since the radio frequency (RF) communication channel is unreliable, a number of mechanisms are used in an attempt to achieve reliability not typically present in wired networks.